Ambassador Gregoire questions need for electoral reform in Dominica

 While Gregoire insists on the freeness of previous elections, in his statement, he does not mention the issue of fairness which is at the core of ongoing advocacy for electoral reform in Dominica.

 Ambassador to the OAS and DLP’s campaign manager, Vince Henderson said recently that there was no need for electoral reform in Dominica pointing out that all observer missions to Dominica during previous elections have reported that elections were free and fair.
-Henderson was taken to task by the UWP parliamentary opposition and Concerned Citizens Movement, both advocates of electoral reform, for misrepresenting of the Observer Missions.
+Henderson was taken to task by the UWP parliamentary opposition and Concerned Citizens Movement, both advocates for electoral reform, for misrepresenting the findings of the Observer Missions.

 The report of a mission from the Commonwealth Secretariat which observed the 2014 general election Dominica, concludes that while the election was free for entry and the casting of the ballot, “the election was not necessarily fair, due to: the lack of balance, and in some cases lack of professionalism of the media; the absence of campaign finance regulations and the resultant lack of transparency on financing, coupled with the exponentially increased expense associated with campaigning.”